 The Doctoral Programme in Governance is integrated in the Hertie School’s research structure.
 PhD students are linked to research colloquia and work closely with faculty members on Research projects.

 The Hertie School is in the process of establishing five centres of competence, with the Jacques Delors Institute Berlin – Centre for European Affairs and the Centre for International Security Policy already open, the Digital Governance and Fundamental Rights Centres to open in fall 2019, and the Sustainability Centre to open in fall 2020.
 By establishing the Centres, the Hertie School expands its expertise in key policy fields.
 PhD students can be affiliated with one of the Centres.

 Apply for a research visit

-The Hertie School of Governance is interested in hosting PhD students enrolled for doctoral studies at other universities for short research visits (usually for less than three months).
+The Hertie School of Governance is interested in hosting PhD students enrolled for doctoral studies at other universities for short research visits (usually for up to three months).

-Visiting PhD students may participate in the colloquiums hosted by the research clusters and many other events organised by the Hertie School.
+Visiting PhD students may participate in the research Colloquiums and other events hosted by the Hertie School.
 They will be offered desk space including a personal computer in a room with other Hertie School PhD students.
-Visiting researchers are eligible to participate in methods and professional skills workshops offered during their stay, if space is available.
+Visiting PhD students are eligible to participate in methods and professional skills workshops offered during their stay, if space is available.